tobega/tailspin-v0/TailspinReference.md

 The definition and restrictions applied can be as complex as you like if you [define the tag type yourself](#defined-types).
 Note that defined types will not have tags when their representation type is not a raw string or untyped number.

+When the key being assigned to is a [defined type](#defined-types), the raw string will first try to add the key as a tag.
+If that doesn't work, the options are tried in order of definition, again trying the tag for that type first.

 Numeric tagged identifiers cannot be used in arithmetic, so if you intend to use a number in arithmetic, the recommendation is to give it a unit (or the scalar unit "1").